 While we encourage you to vote the straight party ticket in the fall general elections (you can’t in the spring primary elections), we also encourage you to learn about all candidates.

-For information on Democratic candidates and links to their sites, see the menu at the top, under 2015 CANDIDATES.
+For information on Democratic candidates and links to their sites, see the menu at the top, under OUR CANDIDATES.

 For further information, search online for all candidates of any party and study up.
 An educated voter is a good voter!